m5c/OneTimePadLib/README.md

-* The one-time-pad must be exchanged in a secure manner, ideally the parties gather physically at the moment of pad creation, for a secure transfer (Airdrop, Usb-Drive, LAN, etc...)
+* The one-time-pad must be exchanged in a secure manner, ideally the parties gather physically at the moment of pad creation, for a secure transfer (Airdrop, USB-Drive, LAN, etc...)
 * Use unique chunks for every message encryption
   Every one time pad is associated to a fixed set of communicating parties.
 Internally it and reserves a subset of the available chunks per party.